jl2035/moodle_mod_mootyper/README.txt

 4. ADDITIONAL KEYBOARD LAYOUTS

-Module currently includes support for English and Slovenian keyboard layout.
+Module currently includes support for English, Slovenian and Swiss keyboard layout.

 To implement any other layout you have to:
 Create a php file with keyboard layout defined with HTML.
-Create javascript file(with the same name and .js extension) that defines some functions for your layout.
+Create javascript file (with the same name and .js extension) that implements logic of the keyboard layout.
 If you have any mistakes in your js file the module won't work, so in this case try to validate your code with a tool like this... http://www.javascriptlint.com/online_lint.php

 For more info please visit the plugins wiki on github: